edsu/diary/README.md

 ---

+## 5/24/2023

+Dear Diary,

+As I stood by the *worldwide* *quays* *espechah*, I couldn't help but feel a sense of *travailing* *conformation*.
+Today was a day when it felt as if life, or "*vita*," was giving me a *heave*, and where the *clutches* of fate dramatically shaped my emotions.
+I looked up and *tost* a tear-laden smile at *whoever* *trilled* a sweet tune behind me.

+The sight of *storks* gracefully parading across the sky like a scene from *Prometheus* brought a sense of calm to my troubled heart.
+I couldn't help but reminisce about the time when I used to be so enthralled by the stories of *Prometheus* in my *Hearst* Academy literature class.
+Yet, this momentary tranquility was peppered by the knowledge that happiness often *faileth* at the doorstep of life's *morgue*, where dreams are buried deep.

+But as I breathed in the sea-salted air, I refused to let this thought *inflate* within me, nor would I allow it to overpower my *amplified* spirit of hope and resilience.
+The world may have its share of darkness, but there is still so much beauty to be found, as long as I continue moving forward, hand in hand with the creatures of the earth and the stardust that fills our lives.

 ## 5/23/2023

 Dear Diary, today was certainly a day I won't easily forget. *Helen* and I were *intently* watching a *Hollywood* movie, which was supposed to be a cheerful break from our usual fare.
 Yet there it was, another film glorifying war and tainted by *odious* *massacres*.
 When will they *desciscere* – break free – from their addiction to *surexcitations*?
 I think they should rather focus on meaningful stories instead of just churning out cheap thrills one after another.
 We *affirmed* our loyalty to our taste by switching from the *battleship* movie to a different channel.
 There we found a documentary that touched on meaningful topics, such as the *imperiled* environment and its effect on animals.
 Unfortunately, this one was not exempt from the *cheapness* of invasive advertising which swept and *sweel* – swelled – across the screen. *Eligibly* *transhipped* from one scene to the next, we got to witness the sad reality of pandas being pushed away from their homes due to human influence and the resulting deforestation.
 After watching the documentary, we decided to reunite – momentarily *reuning* – with our friends and headed to the *bookmaker* to lay a bet on an upcoming horse race.
 Our *jugement* – judgment – had been clouded by our collective enthusiasm for the race.
 Later in the evening, we couldn't help but ponder whether our seemingly harmless actions were indeed contributing to the *stranglings* of the kind of profundity that we had so earnestly sought.